Icelk/std-dev/README.md

 When using this as a library, I recommend disabling all features (`std-dev = { version = "0.1", default-features = false }`) and enabling those you need.

-## Bin

-This enables the binary to compile.
+- `bin` (default, binary feature): This enables the binary to compile.

-## Prettier

-Makes the binary output prettier.
+- `prettier` (default, binary feature): Makes the binary output prettier.
 Includes colours and prompts for interactive use.

-## Regression

-Enables all regression estimators.
+- `regression` (default, library and binary feature): Enables all regression estimators.
 This requires `nalgebra`, which provides linear algebra.
+- `arbitrary-precision` (default, library feature): Uses arbitrary precision algebra for >10 degree polynomial regression.

 # Performance

+This library aims to be as fast as possible while maintaining easily readable code.

 ## Clusters